Instant Art from Vintage Books

 So have I turned you into an old book lover yet?
 If not, I’m sure I will post again about more book finds in the future and maybe I will convert you then.

-And if you love this look but haven’t had any luck finding your own old books, be sure to check out one of my great partners, Belle Maison Art.
+And if you love this look but haven’t had any luck finding your own old books, Belle Maison Art is a great online shop .
 There you can find a wonderful selection of vintage-inspired images ready to frame and very affordable prices.

 Have a great day!